ChristophP/web-react-components/README.md

 is not trivial and not being able to use our tried-and-tested components would have been a big reason against using Elm.
-So after watching Richard Feldman's [talk](https://www.youtube.com/watch?v=ar3TakwE8o0) we thought "what if Elm rendered just Web Components and the web components render whatever they want inside(in our case React)".
+So after watching Richard Feldman's [talk](https://www.youtube.com/watch?v=ar3TakwE8o0) we thought "what if Elm rendered just Web Components and the Web Components render whatever they want inside(in our case React)".
 So how to convert all of our React components into Web Components?
 Well, that is what this repo is for.